 There is an uppercase and lowercase letter in each box.
 There is a slash in the boxes where you record responses so you can put a check for uppercase and/or lowercase.
 If a letter is unknown, I put a question mark.
 If they guess another letter, I write that incorrect response.
 If a student also knows the sound a letter makes, I circle the check mark.
 I have also included digraphs, vowel combinations, etc. for those students who are ready.

-You will notice that the flashcards are not in alphabetical order.
-That way, a student can’t rely on the order of the letters.
-I also suggest evaluating uppercase and lowercase letters separately.
 The cards are arranged in the order that I use in my classroom for presenting letters and sounds.
 It is an order that makes sense for letter formation, but also lends itself nicely to phonics and blending.

 I do daily drills with the phonics cards, and students all have their own individual phonics rings to practice.
 I send them home once a week for practice at home, along with an accountability sheet:

+Each student has a spiral bound notebook.
+Staples usually has them before school starts at a very low price!
 These notebooks stay in school, but each night for homework, students are asked to find at least 7 pictures of items that start with the letter that was introduced that day.
-One is used for our large class chart, and the other 6 are used in the student’s notebook.

-For “before school work”, students teach choose one picture for me to use on our large chart of the day.
+One is used for our large class chart, and the other 6 are used in the student’s notebook for “before school work”, Each student chooses one picture for me to use on our large chart of the day.
 Students place their contributions in a cardboard box lid under the easel.
 They get their Phonics Notebooks and begin gluing their 6 remaining pictures into their notebooks, being sure to leave enough room to “stretch out the words” and write the sounds they hear under each picture.

 Students are called to the rug, and after our morning routines, we begin our phonics lesson.
 I pick one picture from the box and say the word.
 Then I model saying the word slowly to hear its phonemes.
 Students raise their hands to offer letters or letter combinations that they hear.

 I try to keep students’ varying abilities in mind when calling on students.
-If I am asking for the first letter, this is a good time to call on a particular students.
+If I am asking for the first letter, this is a good time to call on a particular student.
 If I am asking for a more difficult sound, I will call on a student that I think is capable of supplying the answer.

 However, I never make a student feel that his or her response is not correct.
 I may respond with something like, “You’re right, the letter “c” can sometimes say “s”, but can you think of another letter that also says “s”?
 OR “Yes, there is an “l” in this word.
 I am going to put it here at the end.
 Thank you.
+Positive reinforcement is also part of teaching phonics in a meaningful way.

 Does anyone hear a sound before that “l” sound?”
 I will s-t-r-e-tch the word slowly again.
 If a student can’t supply the answer, I ask that student to call on someone else for me.
 However, most of the time, I am able to get a response I can use.